burnol-math/irwin/README.md

-I spent an inordinate amount of time on refactoring and improving the code prototypes I had quickly done in Feburary 2024 (as a revival of Maple coding done in 2012 for the Kempner case, at the time the new approach described in my research papers was first invented), in particular on parallelization issues due to some OS aspects (see issue #1), and decided that my efforts deserved some permanent archival and world-wide public access...
+I spent an inordinate amount of time on refactoring and improving the code prototypes I had quickly done in Feburary 2024 (as a revival of Maple coding done in 2012 for the Kempner case, at the time the new approach described in my research papers was first invented), due in particular to issue #1.
+I decided that my efforts deserved some permanent archival and world-wide public access...

 ## License